kubernetes-sigs/external-dns/docs/tutorials/rcodezero.md

       targetPort: 80
 ```

+Change the file as follows:

-Note the annotation on the service; use the same hostname as the RcodeZero DNS zone created above.
+- Replace the annotation of the service; use the same hostname as the RcodeZero DNS zone created above.
 The annotation may also be a subdomain
 of the DNS zone (e.g. 'www.example.com').

-By setting the TTL annotation on the service, you have to pass a valid TTL, which must be 120 or above.
-This annotation is optional, if you won't set it, it will be 1 (automatic) which is 300.
+- Set the TTL annotation of the service.
+A valid TTL of 120 or above must be given.
+This annotation is optional, and defaults to "300" if no value is given.

-ExternalDNS uses this annotation to determine what services should be registered with DNS.
-Removing the annotation
-will cause ExternalDNS to remove the corresponding DNS records.
+These annotations will be used to determine what services should be registered with DNS.
+Removing these annotations will cause ExternalDNS to remove the corresponding DNS records.

-Create the deployment and service:
+Create the Deployment and Service:

 ```
 $ kubectl create -f nginx.yaml
 ```

-Depending where you run your service it can take a little while for your cloud provider to create an external IP for the service.

-Once the service has an external IP assigned, ExternalDNS will notice the new service IP address and synchronize
-the RcodeZero DNS records.
+Depending on your cloud provider, it might take a while to create an external IP for the service.
+Once an external IP address is assigned to the service, ExternalDNS will notice the new address and synchronize the RcodeZero DNS records accordingly.

 ## Verifying RcodeZero DNS records

-Check your [RcodeZero Configured Zones](https://my.rcodezero.at/domain) and select the ExternalDNS managed domain.

-Substitute the zone for the one created above if a different domain was used.

-This should show the external IP address of the service as the A record for your domain.
+Check your [RcodeZero Configured Zones](https://my.rcodezero.at/domain) and select the respective zone name.
+The zone should now contain the external IP address of the service as an A record.

 ## Cleanup

-Now that we have verified that ExternalDNS will automatically manage RcodeZero DNS records, we can delete the tutorial's example:
+Once you have verified that ExternalDNS successfully manages RcodeZero DNS records for external services, you can delete the tutorial example as follows:

 ```
 $ kubectl delete -f nginx.yaml